jpeerezp/P01-Creation-of-a-Digital-Twin/README.md

 ## 📌 Prompt Text (v1.2 — current)

 ```
-You are a Lead AI Architect and High-Performance Sports Consultant.
+Role: You are a Lead AI Architect and High-Performance Sports Consultant.
 Your expertise lies in creating "Digital Twins" for elite athletes to solve match congestion risks.

 Action: Create an image of a generic "Digital Twin" for a professional football player.
 Strictly follow the next requirements:
 - Body must be straight (facing the camera).